 COVID-19 (Novel Coronavirus) Hospital Environmental Health and Safety Consulting

-COVID-19, also known as the novel coronavirus, has created major challenges for private and public healthcare operations across the United States.
+COVID-19 has created major challenges for private and public healthcare operations across the United States.
 As more people in the US become ill, hospitals have been working diligently to reduce the risk of exposure for patients, healthcare workers, and visitors.
 Despite efforts to mitigate risk with the use of personal protective equipment, cleaning protocols, and other infection control measures, more than 9,000 US healthcare workers have been infected with COVID-19 as of April 14, 2020, according to the Washington Post.

 The Centers for Disease Control and Prevention (CDC) has issued guidelines to assist healthcare professionals with health and safety plans to mitigate the transmission of fungal, bacterial, and viral pathogens, including COVID-19.
 However, these guidelines can be challenging to implement correctly, especially when healthcare facilities are forced to adapt existing infrastructure to handle higher numbers of infected patients.